Top 5 Things You Always Want To Do When Using NLP

 Everyday people face challenges.

 NLP provides many tools that can help.
-Regardless of which processes you use there are my top five things you always want to do when using NLP.
+Regardless of which processes you use there are five things you always want to do when using NLP.

-These are a review on the basics and are useful for anyone wanting to be a better problem solver or NLP change agent.
+This is a review on the basics and is useful for anyone wanting to be a better problem solver or NLP change agent.

 So change their state first and then elicit the desired response.